EricZimmerman/ericzimmerman.github.io/docs/index.md

 !!! note

-    Only net9 GUIs will be updated from this point forward.
-NOTE THE VERSION # DIFFERENCES
+    Only net9 GUIs will be updated from this point forward

 ## Contribute/support opportunities